zhewenshen/cs3821-search-algorithms/README.md

 ## Features
 - **Scripts for Visualization**: Visualize how each algorithm explores the search space.
-- **Benchmark Scripts**: Compare performance metrics like runtime and memory usage across algorithms.
+- **Benchmark Scripts**: Compare run-time performance for each algorithm.

 ## Sample Outputs
 ### Visualized Paths